How to Celebrate Your Divorce with a Divorce Party

 Share your post-divorce intentions

 Well-wishes aren’t only for the artistic or craft-minded.
-At a small party, you can go around in a circle giving everyone a chance to share something they hope for the guest of honor’s future.
+At a small party, you can go around a circle giving everyone a chance to share something they hope for the guest of honor’s future.
 At a larger event, consider providing pens and notepaper so people can write their hopes and goals down.
-They can then be placed in a keepsake jar or box to read later … or they could be attached to a wish tree so everyone can read them.
+The notes can then be placed in a keepsake jar or box to read later … or they could be attached to a wish tree so everyone can read them.

 Perform a letting-go ritual

 To move forward, it can help to be clear about what you’re leaving behind.
 You can do this by writing down the things you’re releasing on pieces of paper or by using objects that hold meaning for you.

 For example, you could be letting go of fear, shame, or the belief you don’t deserve happiness.
 The pieces of paper can be burned – safely.
 (Although firefighters showing up at your divorce party might make a good story, you probably don’t want that.)
 Or, you could avoid the fire risk and bury the pieces of paper.
 Objects could also be buried, too—or, if they’re something you want to keep, you could use the ritual to cleanse them with water or salt.